 From similar projects in Norton Sound, it has been found that improved returns were noticeable in about five years.
 If the number of coho salmon spawners is sufficient to allow an egg take, instream incubators will be employed.
 (Fish Transport Permits will require a minimum of 60 naturally spawning pairs before an egg take can occur and then 50% of the escapement above the 60 spawning pairs will be available for an egg take.)
 In 1998 and beyond, the use of salmon holding pens will be used to make the recovery of ripe salmon easier.
-The incubators are expected to operate annually from 1997 through 2002 (or longer if there is a need and funding available).
+The incubators are expected to operate annually from 1997 through 2002.
 Since a major expense is in the boxes (materials and installation), and establishing an incubation site, the annual cost of operation and maintenance is not significant.